 Fuyuki drops one while tearfully berating Keroro for his selfishness and poor treatment of his friends.

 Revisiting The Roots: Downplayed example.
 Thorn felt that Episodes 8 and 9 were too self-aware, stilted and lacking in ideas.
 He and Yoshi then wrote Episode 10 with the intention of returning to the more relaxed and ridiculous writing of the mid-season.
-The first half of it, anyway.
+The first half of the episode, anyway.

 Revolving Door Casting: Momoka in Season 1, who went through five different voice actors before she was finally killed off the following season.